calculix/Cubit-CalculiX/README.md

 ![projection of displacements](/readme_docs/projection_01.png?raw=true "projection of displacements")

 # known issues
+- See https://github.com/calculix/Cubit-CalculiX/issues for open issues.
+Not every issue is closed in the available binaries.
+Please look at the issue and release date.
 - Can not open results for Paraview 5.12.0 out of Cubit.
 Please use Paraview 5.11.* or a new Version with a fix.
 See https://gitlab.kitware.com/paraview/paraview/-/issues/22614

 - History Bug on Windows: Currently commands that will be send using the gui won't be recorded into the history tab.
 This has been fixed for Linux.
-In the current windows release (2024.8) are some symbols missing.
+In the current cubit windows release (2024.8) are some symbols missing.
 So we have to wait onto the next release to fix this for windows too.

 # todo list
 - documentation